 Indications And Clinical Use

-The safety and efficacy of SUTENT in pediatric patients have not been established (see WARNINGS AND PRECAUTIONS, and TOXICOLOGY).
+The safety and effectiveness of GENOTROPIN in patients aged 65 and over have not been evaluated in clinical studies. (see WARNINGS AND PRECAUTIONS, Special Populations, Geriatrics).